rst0git/p4lang-packages/README.md

 In contrast, source packages contain the original unmodified source code in gzip-compressed tar format, a file describing the source package, and usually a file that contains changes to the original source.
 Source packages are used by automated build systems such as [Launchpad](https://launchpad.net/) and [Open Build Service](https://openbuildservice.org/).

-## Building a Package
+## Building packages

-The following commands can be used to build a package.
+The following commands can be used to build a Debian/Ubuntu package manually.

 ### Binary package